The Island of Giant Insects: Manga

 The Island of Giant Insects is written by Yasutaka Fujimi, and first illustrated by the duo Redice and later by Shu Hirose.
-It was serialized on Akita Shoten's Champion Cross web platform from October 21, 2014 to May 1, 2018.
-It was published on Manga Cross from December 27, 2018 to March 14, 2019, with an extra chapter published on March 28 of the same year.
+It was serialized on Akita Shoten's Champion Cross web platform from October 21, 2014, to May 1, 2018.
+It was published on Manga Cross from December 27, 2018, to March 14, 2019, with an extra chapter published on March 28 of the same year.
 Akita Shoten collected its chapters in six tankōbon volumes, released from March 6, 2015, to June 20, 2019.

 A sequel, titled Die!
-The Island of Giant Insects (大巨蟲列島, Dai Kyochū Rettō), was publised on Manga Cross from April 25, 2019, to March 27, 2025.
+The Island of Giant Insects (大巨蟲列島, Dai Kyochū Rettō), was published on Manga Cross from April 25, 2019, to March 27, 2025.
 Akita Shoten collected in chapters in eight tankōbon volumes, released from July 20, 2020, to January 20, 2025.
 Akita Shoten released the first tankōbon volume on December 20, 2019.
 As of December 19, 2024, 14 volumes have been released.

 A spin-off, Mountain of Giant Insects (巨蟲山脈, Kyochū Sanmyaku), illustrated by Yusuke Sazanami, was published on Akita Shoten's Dokodemo Young Champion web magazine from November 5, 2019, to August 27, 2024.
 Akita Shoten collected in chapters in eight tankōbon volumes, released from July 20, 2020, to January 20, 2025.

 Anime

 An original animation DVD (OAD) adaptation produced by Passione was bundled with the manga's sixth volume, released on June 20, 2019.
 It was directed by Takeo Takahashi and Naoyuki Tatsuwa, written by Shigeru Morita, and features character designs by Takayuki Noguchi.
-It serves as a prologue to the film.
+The OAD was announced by the producer Tatsuya Ishiguro as a "prologue to the full anime project", and that there were "still many big developments in store."
 The OAD aired in Japan on AT-X on December 1, 2019.
 An anime film adaptation by the same staff from the OAD premiered on January 10, 2020.
 A live-action film promotional video was launched for the film.
 It was co-produced by Crunchyroll.
 A Kickstarter campaign was launched for an English dub of the film.
 It was released on DVD and delivered to backers starting in February 2021.
+Medialink licensed the film in South and Southeast Asia, streaming it on its Ani-One Asia YouTube channel.